The basics: Hefeweizen

 Two Schofferhofer weissbiers in Germany

 Fun story: Drinking beer in the German state of North Rhine-Westphalia in 2019, I was asked by the bartender, “One, dunkel?
 Or, two, weissbier?”
 I replied, “Two,” thinking that indicated the second option.
 Turns out, it indicated the quantity, too.
-(James Figy)

 DB: First, lagers returned and then ales much later!
 Still, there wasn’t really a great demand for more niche styles.
 And hefeweizen is kind of a love-hate style.
 There really isn’t a middle ground, so it doesn’t automatically have a mass appeal.